 Once the project has loaded, select Analysis > Create a New Analysis from the main menu

 In the Data from list, uncheck the UE-25b#1 (Pumping Well) so that only the UE-25a#1 is selected

 Select the Diagnostic Graph tab to view the drawdown over time in log-log format.
 The diagnostic graph should look like the image below:

-As you can see this diagnostic plot does not really give a clear indication of conditions of the aquifer system.
-In other words, it cannot be easily matched to one of the diagnostic plot templates.
+As you can see, this diagnostic plot does not really give a clear indication of conditions of the aquifer system.
+In other words, it cannot be easily matched to one of the diagnostic plot templates along the right side of the Diagnostic Graph.
 To help determine the appropriate aquifer conditions, you will apply derivative smoothing to the curve.

 Select the Set each dataset separately option

-From the Method combo box, select the Bourdet Derviate (BOURDET 1989) method.
+From the Method combo box, select the Bourdet Derviate (BOURDET 1989) method and 0.1 for the L-Spacing.
 The Derivative Settings window should look like the image below: